If you start an IVA you should included all your unsecured debts. But what happens if you have a joint debt with someone else?

 A joint IVA includes both you and your partner’s debts whether they are joint or not.
 You make a single monthly payment into the Arrangement each month based on your household disposable income.

-Including all of your individual and joint debts in this way means that both you and your spouse or partner are fully protected from your creditors.
+Including all of your individual and joint debts means that you are both fully protected from your creditors.
 When the agreement is finished all of your debts are written off at the same time and you can move on with your lives together debt free.
+We can advise you on whether a joint IVA is suitable for you.

-The first thing to say about mortgage debt is that it cannot be included in an IVA and you must maintain the monthly payments as part of your living expenses budget.
+A mortgage debt cannot be included in an IVA and you must maintain the monthly payments as part of your living expenses budget.
 As long as you do this your property will not be at risk.

-However it is important to understand that if you start an IVA you will be obliged to release equity from your property if you can to increase the amount that is repaid to your creditors.
+However it is important to understand that if you start an IVA you will be obliged to release equity from your property if you can.
+This will increase the amount that is repaid to your creditors.
+This can be quite complex and we can advise you further on this.

 Arrange a call with an IVA Expert